-MDxHealth is a global healthcare company listed on the Euronext Brussels stock exchange that provides personalized molecular diagnostic information to improve the diagnosis and treatment of cancer.
-Our tests are based on proprietary genetic, epigenetic (methylation) and other molecular technologies and assist physicians with the diagnosis of urologic cancers, prognosis of recurrence risk, and prediction of response to a specific therapy.
+MDxHealth is a multinational healthcare company listed on the Euronext Brussels stock exchange, delivering personalized genomic technologies to improve the diagnosis and treatment of cancer.
+Our tests are based on proprietary genomic, epigenetic (methylation) and other molecular technologies that assist healthcare prognosis of recurrence risk, and prediction of the Euronext Brussels stock exchange, delivering from a 13,444sq. ft.
+College (CAP)-accredited and Clinic Amendments of 1988 (CL on proprietary genomic, epigenetic (methylation) and other molecular technologies that assist healthcare prognosis of recurrence risk, and prediction of Nijmegen, The Netherlands.

 MDxHealth currently offers our laboratory solutions from a 13,444sq. ft.
-College of American Pathology (CAP)-accredited and Clinical Laboratory Improvement Amendments of 1988 (CLIA) and ISO 9001:2008 certified, molecular laboratory facility located at our US headquarters in Irvine, California and through our state-of the-art 7,534 sq. ft. diagnostic facilities at the Novio Tech Campus in Nijmegen, The Netherlands.
+College of American Pathology (CAP)-accredited and Clinical Laboratory Improvement Amendments of 1988 (CLIA), molecular laboratory facility located at our US headquarters in Irvine, California and through our state-of the-art 7,534 sq. ft. diagnostic facilities at the Novio Tech Campus in Nijmegen, The Netherlands.